ryanirl/ml-basics/README.md

 ### WORK IN PROGRESS

-Implimentation of some basic Machine Learning Models with Python.
-Topics including Support Vector Machines (SVM), Logistic Regression, K-Means Clustering, and more.
+My implimentation of Machine Learning Models from Scratch with Python.
+Models include Support Vector Machines (SVM), Logistic Regression, K-Means Clustering, KNN, and more.
 Please contact me with any questions, bugs, or typos.

 <br />